Experiential Living Opportunities

 Challenge your mind, build your network, and continue the conversation outside the classroom.

-Located on the East Green, Washington and Read Halls house a number of students from the Honor's Tutorial College (HTC) and other university scholarship programs (see list below).
-The complex features multiple study and community spaces for students to read, meet with a project group, or just relax.
-Both halls also host visiting scholars who are encouraged to interact with students both informally and through planned engagements.
-Washington and Read Halls are located near Jefferson Marketplace, the College of Education, and College of Fine Arts complex.
-They are also within easy walking distance to uptown Athens and the College Green.
+Located on East Green, Gamertsfelder Hall houses a number of students from the Honor's Tutorial College (HTC) and other university scholarship programs (see list below).
+The hall features multiple study and community spaces for students to read, meet with a project group, or just relax.
+The hall hosts visiting scholars who are encouraged to interact with students both informally and through planned engagements.
+Gamertsfelder Hall is located near Jefferson Marketplace, Earl's Coop, the College of Education, and College of Fine Arts complex.
+It is within easy walking distance to uptown Athens and the College Green.
 To learn more about this community, visit the Honor's Tutorial College residence halls page.
-For more information about Washington Hall click here, for more information about Read Hall click here.

 Eligible Scholarship Programs